Diatom is a custom software development company and react Services together with Ruby Services is one of the main aspects of our business.

 One of the recent projects I worked on was called Cliizii, which is an online marketing platform.
 This was a big project that contained several parts, one of which was a chat platform.
-Even though the dashboard platform was written using AngularJS, we decided that, for the chat part, ReactJS would be a better fit.
+Even though the dashboard platform was written using Angular, we decided that, for the chat part, ReactJS would be a better fit.

 What is React?